 “What do you know of it?”
 Paul repeated, his voice dangerously low.
-He looked like he wanted to crush her face with his huge fist.
+He looked like he wanted to crush her face with a single huge fist.

 Athenais gave him a sweet smile, realizing that she might have her fight, after all.
 “It’s not a potion, for one.”

 “It’s an injection,” Morgan agreed.
-“The secret remedy that keeps all Utopians young.”
+“The secret remedy that keeps all Utopis young.”

-“It’s a curse,” Athenais said.
+“It’s a curse,” Athenais snapped, swiveling to face him.
 “The only person I’d ever wish it on is my father, and he made the damn thing.”

-“You were one of his first test subjects,” Morgan said.
+“You and Rabbit were two of his first test subjects,” Morgan said.

 “Guinea pigs,” Athenais muttered.
 “And no, I’m not helping you get it.
-You ask me, we should destroy the thing.”
+You ask me, we should destroy the Potion.”

-Stealing the Millennium Potion was hard enough.
+Athenais could only stare at him.
+Stealing the Millennium Potion was impossible.
 Destroying it would take an act of God.
-As much as she’d like to see it disappear, Beetle and her crew of six were impotent against Eriad’s fleet.
+As much as she’d like to see it—and her father—disappear into a well-placed pulsar, Beetle and her crew of six were impotent against Millennium’s fleet.
 The little ball of tropical islands had a battalion of ships that could defend it against anything the rest of the universe could throw at it, and then some.
-Trying to slip past its defenses would a grueling, thankless project that would doubtless end up with Beetle getting confiscated and her finances seized.
+Athenais was a damned good pilot, but trying to slip past its defenses would a grueling, thankless project that would doubtless end up with Beetle getting confiscated and her finances seized.
 Again.

 “Look, I appreciate all the preparation that went into this meeting,” Athenais said, “But you’re just three colonists, even if one of you’s a shifter.
 You’re out of your league.
-There’s nothing I’d like more than to blow up that whole damn planet, but Marceau isn’t going to let us do that.
+There’s nothing I’d like more than to blow up that whole damn planet, but Marceau has a hundred people a month try that, and they all end up living out the rest of their Potion on pikes in his front lawn.
 Go home and have babies, or whatever it is you colonists do.
 I’ll try to forget I saw you three.”
 She got up to leave.